 Accelerating recovery by tapping new markets

 One further benefit of digital transformation is that it helps businesses tap new markets for new customers.
 Just as shoppers have switched to e-commerce, so have businesses.
 The e-commerce platform Shopify, for example, says it experienced a 62% surge in new stores between March and April of this year compared to the previous two months.

 The growing importance of e-commerce has meant that SMEs can now move beyond local or domestic demand to target new regional and even international customers, growing revenue without the investment costs related to opening brick-and-mortar storefronts.
 This is where the real acceleration of business recovery can happen.

 The trends we are seeing in supply chain management and digital transformation are more than a quick fix solution for short-term capacity shortages in the upcoming peak shipping season.
 Taking a long-term view planning ahead of the shipping peak can help small businesses become future-ready today and lay a foundation for further business growth.

-Kawal Preet is President – Asia, Middle East and Africa (AMEA) region, FedEx Express.
+By Kawal Preet, President – Asia, Middle East and Africa (AMEA) region, FedEx Express

 Schwab, K, and Malleret, T. 2020.
 COVID-19: The Great Reset.
 World Economic Forum Publishing.
 Section 2.1.2.